Patagonia Photo Tour

 If you have a passion for nature photography, and landscapes in particular, Patagonia is beyond compare.
 The Southern Andes are so spectacular that words just don't even come close.
 The mountains are so big, and so captivating, that it's hard to stop staring at them.
-Join Jim and fellow photographer/guide Greg Boratyn for this epic autumn Patagonia workshop to the tip of South America and capture unparalleled beauty.
+Join Jim for one of the most unique/for this epic autumn Patagonia workshop to the tip of South America and capture unparalleled beauty.
 This is a land of stunning jagged peaks, crystal clear lakes, raging waterfalls, and massive blue glaciers, and you will see it during the peak of autumn colors.
 This is a photographic paradise.
 The photo tour includes both Argentina and Chile, and in addition to stunning landscapes the bird photography is excellent.
 Birds like the Andean condor, austral parrot, black-necked swan, and southern caracara are often seen.

-There are two hikes on this itinerary that are not difficult but they are long.
-One is a six-mile hike one way and the other is a 3-mile hike one way.
-We have plenty of time and no one is in a rush, but we make these treks because at the end of the trails the photography is simply out of this world.
-The views of the Andes with waterfalls or lakes in the foreground are not to be believed.
+There is one hike on this itinerary that is a 3-mile hike one way.
+The first mile is steep, and the rest of the way is fairly level.
+The path is worn and easy to negotiate, and we have plenty of time and no one is in a rush.
+Jim has included this in the itinerary because at the end of the trail the photography is simply out of this world.
+The views of Fitz Roy with a waterfall in the foreground is not to be believed.
 You have to be in reasonably good physical condition to do this.
 We will take only what's necessary for good landscape photography, plus some food and water, so our backpacks will be light.
-It is possible to opt out of these hikes, and if you do this you can photograph the mountains, birds, and macro subjects close by our minibus.
+It is possible to opt out of this hike, and if you do that you can photograph the mountains, birds, and macro subjects close by our minibus.

-Day 1, Sunday, April 23.
-You arrive in El Calafate, Argentina (airport code FTE) and transfer to the hotel to rest from the long flight.
-You will probably have to leave your home country on the day or evening before -- on April 22 -- to arrive in El Calafate on the 23rd.
-Allow at least 4 hours between the flight to Buenos Aires, the main hub in Argentina, and El Calafate.
+Day 2, Saturday, April 13.
+Today we fly to El Calafate, Argentina (airport code FTE) today and take a taxi to the hotel to rest from the long flight.
 We will meet as a group in the evening to discuss the upcoming trip and answer any questions about photography you may have.
 This is a good time to make sure your batteries are fully charged, your sensor is free of dust, and your lenses are clean.
 Overnight Patagonia Queen Hotel, El Calafate.

-Days 3 - 6, Tue. - Fri., April 25 - 28.
+Days 4 - 6, Monday - Wednesday, April 15 - 17.
 One of the iconic shots of the Southern Andes Mountains is the awesome granite monolith, Fitz Roy (named after Robert FitzRoy, the captain of the HMS Beagle that carried Charles Darwin to South America).
 Today spend 1/2 day driving to the town of El Chalten which is our base of operations for the next three days.
-In addition to photographing Fitz Roy at sunrise and sunset, we will also shoot the incredible Capri Lagoon, two dynamic locations in Cerro Torre area (easy 2 to 3 hour hike each way), amazing waterfalls, deep canyons, and beautiful forests with a lot of macro opportunities.
+We photograph Fitz Roy at sunrise and sunset, we will also shoot the incredible Capri Lagoon, two dynamic locations in Cerro Torre area, amazing waterfalls, deep canyons, and beautiful forests with a lot of macro opportunities as well as a chance to practice long exposures with falling water.
 Overnight Chalten Suites Hotel.